Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-A shinbone fracture is a break in the tibia.
-The tibia is bone on the inside of the lower leg.
+A shinbone fracture is a break in the larger bone of lower leg.
+This bone is called tibia.

 © Nucleus Medical Media, Inc.